antimof/UxPlay/README.txt

 ### 4. GStreamer issues (missing plugins, etc.):

+-   clearing the user's GStreamer cache with
+    `rm -rf ~/.cache/gstreamer-1.0/*` may be the solution to problems where gst-inspect-1.0 does not show a plugin that you believe is installed.
+The cache will be regenerated next time GStreamer is started. **This is the solution to puzzling problems that turn out to come from corruption of the cache, and should be tried first.**

 If UxPlay fails to start, with a message that a required GStreamer plugin (such as "libav") was not found, first check with the GStreamer tool gst-inspect-1.0 to see what GStreamer knows is available.
 (You may